Spiced Chicken Bowls with Nectarine Sauce

 Instructions

-- In a large Dutch oven or pan, heat 1 tablespoon olive oil over medium heat.
+- Cook the Chicken: In a large Dutch oven or pan, heat 1 tablespoon olive oil over medium heat.
 Add the chicken in one layer, being careful not to overcrowd the pan (you may need to sauté the chicken in 2 batches).
 Sauté for 4-5 minutes on the first side, or until golden brown.
 Flip the chicken and sauté an additional 4-5 minutes or until both sides are browned and crisp.
 Remove the chicken from the pan and set aside.

 This was a huge hit with my whole family!
 I added brown rice to the bottom of the bowls.
 Yummy!